Rules and Guidelines

 Judging and Awards

-Judging will be conducted with each aquascape identified only by number; i.e. the judges will not know the identity of the person whose aquascape they are considering.
+Judging will be conducted with each aquascape identified only by a number; i.e., the judges will not know the identity of the person whose aquascape they are considering.
 Judges do not communicate with each other when scoring each aquascape.

 After the winners are tabulated, the judges will also choose, by vote, a Best of Show Aquascape from the Aquatic Garden categories, and a Most Innovative Aquascape from all categories.
 They will communicate with each other over this decision.